iamssen/rocket-punch/src/rocket-punch/README.md

 This is a tool for building multiple packages in a project and publishing them to the registry like the NPM.

-When we make multiple packages in a project, we need to use a monorepo tool like the Lerna.
-But, sometimes using the monorepo tool's commands and configure every package under the `/packages/` are an inconvenience.

-Rocket-punch makes it easier to develop multiple packages than the monorepo tool.

-But, it may not be able to separate the packages precisely as when using the monorepo tool.
-This is an alternative to the monorepo tool if you want to develop it easier.

 ![introduce rocket-punch](https://raw.githubusercontent.com/rocket-hangar/rocket-punch/master/doc-assets/main.png)

 Usage is simple.